opensearch-project/documentation-website/_field-types/mappings-use-cases.md

 ## Example: Ignoring malformed IP addresses

-The following example shows how to create a mapping to specify that OpenSearch should ignore any documents with malformed IP addresses that do not conform to the [`ip`]({{site.url}}{{site.baseurl}}/opensearch/supported-field-types/ip/) data type.
-You accomplish this by setting the `ignore_malformed` parameter to `true`.
+The following example shows you how to create a mapping specifying that OpenSearch should ignore any documents containing malformed IP addresses that do not conform to the [`ip`]({{site.url}}{{site.baseurl}}/opensearch/supported-field-types/ip/) data type.
+You can accomplish this by setting the `ignore_malformed` parameter to `true`.

 ### Create an index with an `ip` mapping